Issafalcon/windows-config/README.md

 Collection of configuration files and scripts to set up my dev environment on Windows 10+ machines

 ## Usage

+Modules can be installed and configured using the base `./module-install.ps1` script.

 ## Terminal

 Contains the Windows Terminal software settings in `settings.json`